-At this point, we really shouldn’t be surprised by the fact that despite being 39, Zlatan is still going strong and is currently one of the best forwards in Serie A, leading the rossoneri to their first league title in ten years.
+At this point, we really shouldn’t be surprised by the fact that despite being 40, Zlatan is still going strong and is currently one of the most intimidating forwards in Serie A.

 The Swede is his side’s top earner with his €7m-a-year contract.
 His sponsorship deals bring him around US$10m annually and include his long-time sports equipment supplier Nike as well as the likes of Nivea, Samsung, Microsoft Xbox and Volvo.
 He also owns three mansions in Sweden that are collectively valued at US$15m.
 His other investments include his own range of perfumes, as well as a 23.5% stake in Swedish top-flight club Hammarby IF.

 Also Read – TOP 10 STRIKERS IN FOOTBALL RIGHT NOW